LOADING ...

 rickety-tickety-tin,

-About a maid I'll a song
+About a maid I'll sing a

-Who didn't have her long.
+Who have her family long.

 Not did she do them wrong,